davidkrumm/local-global/README.md

-# local-global
-Magma code for the main computations in the article "A local-global principle in the dynamics of quadratic polynomials"
+This directory contains the code used to carry out the main computations in the article.